 Efficient operations and the agility to innovate quickly are what PWN is doing to be a cloud-first and sustainable business.
 And with their SAP applications on the Azure cloud, they are better positioned to ensure customers have a sustainable water supply for years to come as their needs, and the climate, continue to change.
 To us, this is a shining example of how transformative a cloud migration can be, and why companies need to make the move to the cloud now—not just for their business, but for our world.

-Managing Director – Intelligent Platform Services Lead
+Global Lead – Intelligent Platform Services

 Emma helps clients achieve enterprise transformation through technology and industry expertise across leading platforms.